laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 Before you can even start with exacloud, you need an exacloud login and password.
 You will need to talk with ACC for an account and password.

-1. To connect with exacloud, use the ssh command and input your password when prompted:
+1. To connect with exacloud, use the ssh command and input your password when prompted.

 ```
 ssh USERNAME@exacloud.ohsu.edu